NGenetzky/neonote-technical-documents/README.md

 # Documentations

-This repository contains documentions for neo smartpen
+This repository contains documentions for Neo smartpen